Robertdeaton15/robrobdeaton/Getting-Started---The-Most-Basic-Plugin.md

 This tutorial will guide you into building a very basic plugin for WackyMessenger (a made-up service).
 WackyMessenger is incredibly basic - it only supports text messages.
 When a user sends a text message, it waits a few seconds, and then responds to the user with his or her message reversed.

-You'll first be using the Disa.Terminal front-end for quick deployment and debugging.
-Then, once we are satisfied with WackyMessenger, you'll be deploying it to the Disa Android application found on the Play Store.

-The source to this plugin can be found in full under the Examples folder in the main directory.
+The source to this plugin can be found in full under the Examples/GettingStarted1 folder in the main directory.

-## Definitions Before We Begin

 ## Setting Up Your IDE